MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Get-PSHostProcessInfo.md

 ### -Name

 Specifies a process by the process name.
 To get a process name, run the `Get-Process` cmdlet.
-You can also get process names from the Properties dialog box of a process in Task Manager.

 ```yaml
 Type: String[]